ardas/stripo-plugin-samples/extensions/README.md

 this.createInternalControl(controlName) | creates a new object — control by its name.
 this.setControlsSeparatorVisible(isVisible) | hides/shows the separator between controls specified by the `controlHrVisibilitySelector` CSS-selector when rendering in the `activateInternalControl(...)` function. this.registerSettingsEventListener(eventName, callback) | registers the listener for the `eventName` event with the `callback` function.
-The event itself can be generated using the editor API — `triggerEvent (...)`. this.updateControlValue(value) | if the control is inherited from the built-in control of the editor, then this function allows you to forcibly set the desired value of the control. this.updateControlVisibility() | initializes a call to all controls of the `isControlVisible()` function and, depending on the result, hides / shows the control. this.controlValueUpdated(value) | if the control is inherited from the built-in control of the editor, then this function is called by the editor after the value of the control has been changed.
+The event itself can be generated using the editor API — `triggerEvent (...)`. this.updateControlValue(value, forceUpdate) | if the control is inherited from the built-in control of the editor, then this function allows you to set the desired value of the control.
+If forceUpdate is true then the value will be set even on hidden control. this.updateControlVisibility() | initializes a call to all controls of the `isControlVisible()` function and, depending on the result, hides / shows the control. this.controlValueUpdated(value) | if the control is inherited from the built-in control of the editor, then this function is called by the editor after the value of the control has been changed.